mkht/DSCR_Application/README.md

     + The default value is `$false`.

 + **[string] PreAction** (Write):
-    + You can specify the PowerShell commands that will execute before installation or uninstallation.
+    + You can specify the PowerShell commands or ScriptBlock that will execute before installation or uninstallation.

 + **[string] PostAction** (Write):
-    + You can specify the PowerShell commands that will execute after installation or uninstallation.
+    + You can specify the PowerShell commands or ScriptBlock that will execute after installation or uninstallation.

 + **[string] PreCopyFrom** (Write):
     + You can copy extra files before installation or uninstallation.